ManuelGil/vscode-json-flow/README.md

 **How it works:**

 1. When you open a supported file, the backend parses and processes the data.
-2. The backend sends the processed data to the frontend webview.
+2. **JSON Processing Pipeline**: Raw JSON → `jsonLayoutProcessor` (TreeMap generation) → `layoutService` (entitree-flex layout) → React Flow nodes/edges
+3. **Worker Architecture**: Primary processing via Web Worker with automatic main-thread fallback for reliability
-3. The frontend displays the data as an interactive graph, allowing you to explore and manipulate it visually.
+4. The frontend displays the data as an interactive graph with incremental rendering for large datasets.
-4. User actions in the UI (such as conversion or export) are communicated back to the backend when necessary.
+5. User actions in the UI (such as conversion or export) are communicated back to the backend when necessary.

 This separation ensures that all data processing is secure and local, while the user interface remains fast and highly interactive.